wotschel/Forker/README.md

 # Forker
-Simple Python script that helps to run tasks parallel
+Simple Python script that helps to run tasks parallel using the fork system call.